Mary-xl/MarysBlog/_posts/2019-10-15-deep-learning.md

 #### Q1.
 What is bias and variance in machine learning?
 How to solve the problem of under-fitting and over-fitting?
 ![Screenshot from 2019-10-15 22-30-49.png](https://i.loli.net/2019/10/16/OPiz863yUqhIKxG.png) [3]

-(1) _In supervised learning, underfitting happens when a model unable to capture the underlying pattern of the data.
-These models usually have high bias and low variance.
-It happens when we have very less amount of data to build an accurate model or when we try to build a linear model with a nonlinear data.
-Also, these kind of models are too simple to capture the complex patterns in data[3].
+(1) In supervised learning, underfitting often take place when the model is too simple to capture the actual charateristic of the data.
+Normally it happens when there is not much data for training.
+It normally has a low variance but high bias.
-Intuitively, overfitting occurs when the model or the algorithm fits the data too well.
-Specifically, overfitting occurs if the model or algorithm shows low bias but high variance.
-Overfitting is often a result of an excessively complicated model, and it can be prevented by fitting multiple models and using validation or cross-validation to compare their predictive accuracies on test data [4]._
+On the other hand, overfitting happens when the model fit too well for a specific dataset (e.g. training data) but not generalize enough for other datasets.
+It usually has low bias but high variance.
+Overfitting often take place when the model has been built too complicated.
+Therefore from this perspective, a good way to mitigate overfitting is to decrease the number of features (e.g. Drop-out); or use regularization to avoid certain weight parameters been too "powerful"*[]:

 (2)
 #### Q2.
 How to calculate the number of parameters in the CNN?